yeger00/aython/README.md

 - Pushes to main branch

 The CI pipeline:
-- Runs tests on Python 3.8, 3.9, 3.10, and 3.11
+- Runs tests on Python 3.9, 3.10, and 3.11
+- Uses uv for fast dependency installation
 - Generates and uploads test coverage reports
-- Caches dependencies for faster builds
+- Caches virtual environments for faster builds